Nutritional Yeast

 |---|---|---|

-| Vitamin B12 (cyanocobalamin, fortified) | ~50 mcg (fortified variety) | Bioavailability comparable to supplement cyanocobalamin; must be a B12-fortified strain (e.g., Red Star T6635+); unfortified strains contain no active B12. |
+| Vitamin B12 (cyanocobalamin, fortified) | ~50 mcg (fortified variety) | Bioavailability comparable to supplement cyanocobalamin; must be a B12-fortified strain (e.g., Red Star T6635+); unfortified strains contain no active B12 |

-| Beta-glucans | ~1–5 g | Immune-modulating polysaccharides; bind dectin-1 receptors on macrophages and natural killer cells. |
+| Beta-glucans | ~1–5 g | Immune-modulating polysaccharides; bind dectin-1 receptors on macrophages and NK cells; clinical RCTs of isolated yeast glucan show 25% reduction in cold incidence |

-| Protein (complete) | ~50 g (dry weight) | Contains all essential amino acids; relatively high PDCAAS for a plant source. |
+| Protein (complete) | ~50 g (dry weight) | Contains all essential amino acids; relatively high PDCAAS for a plant source |

-| Folate | ~2340 mcg (unfortified yeast) | High folate content; important for single-carbon metabolism, DNA repair, and prevention of neural tube defects. |
+| Folate | ~2340 mcg (unfortified yeast) | High folate content; essential for single-carbon metabolism, DNA repair, and homocysteine conversion via SAM pathway |